 In short, the where is anywhere, and the how is in spirit and truth.

 Below I offer one example of how we could teach our children about prayer.
 Breaking down the Lord’s Prayer is a great place to start.
 There’s a lot in there to teach us about how to relate to and talk to God.

 This is how I would teach my elementary and older kids.
-Maybe it could helpful for you in talking with yours.
+Maybe it could help for you in talking with yours.
 It’s probably too much to teach in one sitting or the younger ones, so I recommend dividing it up.

 Lessons From the Lord’s Prayer

 Teaching from Matthew 6:9-13.

 Our Father in heaven, Your name be honored as holy.

 This teaches us to whom and how.
 Jesus taught us to pray to God as someone close but also someone very special and perfect.
 He is the ruler of the universe and we should talk to him as both a dad and super-power.

 Your kingdom come.
 Your will be done on earth as it is in heaven.

 These words show us that we should pray for things to be done God’s way, which is good and perfect.
 Part of our job as Christians is to bring God’s heavenly way to the world.
 Our prayers should be about God’s way above our own ways.